henaree/matrixinstall/README.md

 sudo ./dependencyinstall.sh
 ```

-Enter in the requested input, and the script will create a synapse install with a homesever.yaml file genereated to match the donain name you entered.
+Enter in the requested input, and the script will create a synapse install with a homesever.yaml file genereated to match the domain name you entered.

 # After installation